yadavchandan84/Data-Business-Analysis-Portfolio/README.md

-# 📊 Data & Business Analysis Portfolio
+# 📊 CHANDAN - Data & Business Analysis Portfolio

 This repository showcases my ability to **transform data into business value** by combining analytical skills, business understanding, and data visualization.
 Using **SQL, Python, Excel, and Power BI**, I work through the full cycle of business analysis — from raw data to actionable insights.